Bill-Remy/PyBer_Analysis/README.md

 - Total Fare Revenue by city type
 - Average fare or revenue per ride
 - Average fare per driver
+The time frame of the analysis is year-to-date through April of 2019.
+The sample size of data is relatively small and the ability to review data from a full year cycle would possibly provide more insight.
+There could be seasonal patterns that change ride volumes in different city types.

 # Results